evannguyenprog/turion/readme.md

 Executes based off image requests within db, while also downloading all images in satellite local cache

 Testing implemented with JUnit and Mockito, within test directories within each container

+Future expansions revolve around:
+- More detailed schema
+- Implementing a UI
+- Updating image storage and transportation
+- Potential for scp and cron job for faster image download